DomNations/CMS_Hospital_CSV_Downloader/README.md

 # CMS_Hospital_CSV_Downloader
-This tool downloads hospital csv data from CMS and tracks changes
+This tool downloads hospital csv data from CMS and tracks changes via a json file.